alvarogarcia7/mockingjay-extractor/README.md

 ![How we use it](doc/mockingjay-explanation3.jpg "Use Case explanation")

+Note: the property reads: for every request captured in Service A', the generated Service A'' will have the same response as Service A

   * You have a running mockingjay service
   * You want to add fake data to the fake service from a real service